nicholas12136/SIUE-ARC-Micromouse/README.md

 * **Autonomy:** No external communication once the maze layout is disclosed.
 * **Scoring:** Based on the fastest run + search time penalties.
 * **Wall Hugging:** It is explicitly mentioned in the rules that steps will be taken to diminish this searching algorithm.
-* **Staring Place:** Mouse will always start in one of the four corners, the start square will be bounded on three sides by walls.
+* **Starting Place:** Mouse will always start in one of the four corners, the start square will be bounded on three sides by walls.
 * **Finish Line:** Goal is to end up in the four-tile room in the middle, the destination square has only one entrance.
 However, multiple paths to the destination square are allowed and are to be expected.
 * **Winner Winner Chicken Dinner:** The minimum run time shall be the robot's official time (Dash Attempt).